Virginia Clinicians for Climate Action educates and mobilizes clinician leaders to bring the health voice to climate policymaking in Virginia.

 on Climate and Health

-Jerome A. Paulson, MD, FAAP is Emeritus Professor of Pediatrics and Emeritus Professor of Environmental & Occupational Health at the George Washington University Schools of Medicine and of Public Health.
+Dr. Jerome A. Paulson, MD, FAAP is emeritus professor of pediatrics and emeritus professor of environmental & occupational health at the George Washington University Schools of Medicine and of Public Health.
 He created the American Academy of Pediatrics Program on Climate Change and Health.
-He is a consultant to the Medical Society Consortium on Climate and Health and is a founding member of Virginia Clinicians for Climate Action.
-He is helping a group of clinicians create George Clinicians for Climate Action.
-He is a past chair the executive committee of the Council on Environmental Health of the AAP and past Medical Director for the Pediatric Environmental Health Specialty Units – East.
-He served on the Children’s Health Protection Advisory Committee for the US EPA.
-Dr. Paulson co-created, and for a number of years lead, the Mid-Atlantic Center for Children’s Health & the Environment.
+He is a consultant to the Medical Society Consortium on Climate and Health and is a founding member of VCCA.
+He is helping a group of clinicians create Georgia Clinicians for Climate Action.
+He is a past chair of the executive committee of the Council on Environmental Health of the AAP and past medical director for the Pediatric Environmental Health Specialty Units for the east coast.
+He served on the Children’s Health Protection Advisory Committee for the U.S. EPA.
+Paulson cocreated, and for a number of years lead, the Mid-Atlantic Center for Children’s Health and the Environment.
+Paulson received a bachelor’s degree in biochemistry with honors and with general honors from the University of Maryland, College Park.
+He received an MD from Duke University in Durham, NC.
+He did his pediatric residency at the Johns Hopkins Hospital and Sinai Hospital in Baltimore, MD and completed a fellowship in ambulatory pediatrics at Sinai Hospital.